BuckWoody/PresentationsAndBlogs/system_setup/windows.md

 As I mentioned, I run a complete update script to keep my system up to date and secure.
 I also do things like making sure the time is sync'd first (super important), find out the drive space, do some cleanup, and show my network status.

-> This is the most dangerouse of the scripts, don't run this on your test system without understanding everything it does.
+> This is the most dangerous of the scripts, don't run this on your test system without understanding everything it does.
 Completely.
 You are on your own here.

 <pre>
+$host.ui.RawUI.WindowTitle = "Maintenance begins..."
+#Install-Module -Name PSCalendar -RequiredVersion 2.9.0
+get-calendar

 $host.ui.RawUI.WindowTitle = "Synchronizing Clock..."
 net start w32time
 w32tm /resync